 We sang several songs and there were a host of singers, musicians and dancers with soundless tambourines with strings attached.

-This church ministers to all types of people groups and have services in Mandarin, Myanmar, and Nepalese.
+This church ministers to all types of people groups and have services in Mandarin, Burmese, Nepalese and English.

 This group is from one of those congregations and brought us special music.